PritK99/ML-Toolbox/Naive Bayes/README.md

 Under certain assumptions, the Gaussian Naive Bayes classifier is equivalent to a linear model with the log-likelihood loss function.
 Both of them are learning the same boundary.

 Proof for the same can be found <a href="https://appliedmachinelearning.wordpress.com/2019/09/30/equivalence-of-gaussian-naive-bayes-and-logistic-regression-an-explanation/">here</a>.

+## Results

+The above results show that number of misclassification in boys name is slightly greater than in girls name.
+We achieve 80% accuracy for test dataset and 86.7 for train data.
+This is maybe because girls name are recognizable by sounds.